emmamrath/biphasic_cell_assays_statistical_significance/README.md

 * step01_choose_model.R (determine whether the data for a cell line is biphase or uniphasic)
 * step02_determine_statistical_significance.R (using models chosen manually in step01, determine whether difference between TC50 of 2 cell lines is statistically significant)
+* step03_determine_TC50_and_stdev (determine the TC50 for each experiment and calculate the stdev of TC50 from the multiple experiments)

 The code in these programs were used to analyse cell death assays of the following paper, which can be considered the citation for these programs: